This page links to PDF files. Use this link to download Adobe Reader if needed.

 In an effort to keep students safe and informed in weather and other emergency situations, Eastern Iowa Community Colleges provides a mobile text message alert system to help notify students, faculty and staff of school closings and other important information with EICC Alert.

 State, federal or local financial assistance and how to apply for aid as well as guidelines for maintaining your eligibility for aid is available for your review.

-For more information: Student Handbook or Financial Aid
+For more information: Student Handbook Financial Aid Section or Financial Aid

 Services for Students with Disabilities

 EICC is committed to providing an environment that is free from all forms of sexual abuse, assault, and coercive conduct.
 The college encourages students to report sexual assault immediately to the local police department.
-Any student who is sexually assaulted or is the victim of sexual harassment should contact the Dean of Student Development (CCC- Lisa Miller; MCC- Shelly Cram Rahlf; SCC- LaDrina Wilson).
+Any student who is sexually assaulted or is the victim of sexual harassment should contact the Dean of Student Development (CCC- Michelle Allmendinger; MCC- Shelly Cram Rahlf; SCC- Michael Beane).

-The Student Handbook provides details for the reporting and grievance procedures for incidents of sexual harassment and sexual assault.
+The Student Handbook Sexual Assault/Violence Section provides details for the reporting and grievance procedures for incidents of sexual harassment and sexual assault.

 Persons who have questions about a postsecondary educational institution’s compliance with Iowa Code Chapter 261B, and Iowa Code Sections 714.18, 714.19, 714.23, and 714.24 should contact: